Rapid Response Services

 Health Insurance Options

-If you have lost your health insurance as the result of a layoff, there are options available to protect access to adequate coverage.
+If you have lost your health insurance as the result of a layoff, there are resources available to protect access to adequate coverage.

 Subsidized coverage – A good starting point is to visit HealthCare.gov to learn more about comprehensive health coverage that may be available to you.